 And if your complexion is particularly parched, you definitely won't want to skip it.
 "Primer is a great way to smooth enlarged pores that can still be present with drier skin types," explains high-profile makeup artist Robert Sesnek.
 "This also ensures a smoother application of foundation."

 But which formulas are best for thirsty skin types?
 "I would make sure to use a primer that is hydrating and has radiance to make the skin appear youthful, plumped, and glowy," says celebrity makeup artist and beauty expert Nydia Figueroa.

-Best Overall: Too Faced Plump & Prime Luxury Face Plumping Primer Serum
+Too Faced Plump & Prime Luxury Face Plumping Primer Serum

 Our number one pick is Too Faced Plump & Prime, which takes a skincare-focused approach to makeup application.
 This serum-like tincture contains hydrating ingredients like hyaluronic acid, glycerin, and peptides to deliver a plumping effect and create an ultra-smooth canvas.

 The notably lightweight, milky consistency absorbs exceptionally quickly.
 It tackles dryness and crepiness, improving your skin's natural texture before applying heavier products like foundation and concealer.

 We also appreciate that the pretty pink bottle features an airtight pump.
 This prevents oxidation by eliminating air exposure and contamination from your fingers.

 Price at time of publish: $45

 Key Ingredients: Peptides, St John’s wort, hydrolyzed rice extract, vitamin C | Skin Type: Balanced, oily, dry, combination | Size: 1 ounce | Byrdie Clean: No | Cruelty-Free: Yes